setchy/atlassify/CONTRIBUTING.md

 # If you want to pass arguments to jest (or other `pnpm` commands)
 # like `--watch`, you can prepend `--` to the command
 pnpm test -- --watch

+# Or if you want to update jest snapshots
+pnpm test -- -u
 ```

 ### Releases